Istanbul essentials - Part 3

 The davul (also known as tapan or tupan, from the Greek tympano, and by many other names in various countries and regions) is a large, hand-held, double-sided drum, used in tradtional music in Turkey, Central Asia, the Levant, North Africa, the Balkans and Greece.
 Made with a hardwood drum shell and animal skin heads, designed and stretched so that one side produces a deep bass and the other a treble sound.
 Various types and thicknesses of dumsticks are also used to produce different tones and effects.

 The zurna is a conical, double-reeded, woodwind instrument, similar to the oboe and Armenian duduk (a straight instrument with a history of at least 1,500 years).
-Made of apricot wood, zurnas are found in many sizes, and like the davul, are used in many countries.

 The Köçek dancers themselves also wear finger cymbals, known in Turkish as zil.